Why You Need a Verizon Signal Booster

 You’ve probably already noticed that cell signals work best in open environments.
 That’s why you may find that you lose your signal when going through a tunnel or into an underground public transit station.
 It’s also why people have a habit of stepping outside to take a call.

 Some people opt to switch providers if they have a poor cell phone signal.
 While this can sometimes work, Verizon’s extensive coverage means it’s hard for other providers to compete.
-If you have a poor Verizon signal, it’s unlikely that AT&T or Sprint would be much more reliable.
+If you have a poor Verizon signal, it’s unlikely that AT&T or another carrier would be much more reliable.

 There’s not a lot that consumers can do on their own to improve their cell phone signals.
 In the short term, keeping your phone fully charged and trying to position it near an open window could help.

 Another option is to switch which band your phone is attempting to use.
-If, for example, the 4G signal is very poor in the city, you may find that you have a more reliable signal, albeit at lower data rates, if you switch over to 3G.
+If, for example, the 5G signal is very poor in the city, you may find that you have a more reliable signal, albeit at lower data rates, if you switch over to 4G.

-You may also be able to improve your day-to-day experience by turning on Wi-Fi calling whenever possible, which forces your phone to rely on the Wi-Fi connection instead of 4G for most tasks.
+You may also be able to improve your day-to-day experience by turning on WiFi calling whenever possible, which forces your phone to rely on the WiFi connection instead of cellular for most tasks.

-A signal booster is made up of several parts:
+A signal booster is made up of a few basic parts:

-- A receiving antenna that is positioned outside the property in a location with good signal
+• A receiving antenna that is positioned outside the property in a location with some cell signal

-- A transmitting antenna inside the building that sends the boosted signal to your device
+• A transmitting antenna inside the building that sends the boosted signal to your devices

-The weBoost Verizon signal booster is an FCC and carrier pre-approved device that does not require an internet connection, and it can boost 3G, 4G, LTE and 5G signals.
+Any weBoost system will function as a Verizon cell signal booster, as well as a booster for any other network.
+Each one is FCC and carrier pre-approved, does not require an internet connection, and can boost 3G, 4G, LTE and 5G signals for many devices, on every network at once.

 The weBoost cell phone signal booster relies on the presence of an outdoor signal.
 The signal doesn’t have to be powerful, but it does help if it’s stable.

-If you just want to boost a Verizon signal and you have an Internet connection at home, you have another option.
+If you don’t care about other networks and just need a Verizon cell signal booster, you have another option.
 The Verizon 4G LTE Network Extender is a tool that creates a ‘mini tower’ in your home or office.
+Keep in mind that you will need a strong internet connection to use it.

-For use in vehicles, the Drive Sleek may be a good choice.
-It’s an affordable, reliable vehicle cell phone signal booster.
-Another option is the Drive Reach RV for those who require a little more power in an RV or camper van. weBoost signal boosters not only work for Verizon, but also every other US carrier network.
+For your passenger car or SUV, Drive Reach may be a good choice.
+It’s our most powerful boost for this kind of vehicle.
+If you’re into overlanding or off-roading, there is no better choice than Drive Reach Overland.
+Another option is the Drive Reach RV for those who require a little more power in an RV or camper van. weBoost signal boosters not only work as a Verizon cell signal booster, but also boost every other US carrier network.

 If you’d like to know more about the range of weBoost signal boosters and get a quote for booster installation, contact us today to discuss your requirements.
 Our team is here to help you get connected.